Anonymous-AAA/OS_LAB/Assignments/Stage_15/notes.md

 What does the content in the bracket mean?

 2. Doubt in Q1.Conditions for the deadlock to occur , the preemption contidion is also valid ryt?

+3. Is the output of Stage 15 as expected